Fab-Lab-Island/fli-bootcamp-2025/docs/verkefnavinna/Saumavel.md

 ![ ](saumavel/Bootcamp_Saumavél_ResizeToContent.jpg)

-!!! info inline end "Resizing to content"
+!!! info "Resizing to content"

      Now you can see that the page fits around your design.